react-grid-layout/react-grid-layout/README.md

 resizeHandles: ?Array<'s' | 'w' | 'e' | 'n' | 'sw' | 'nw' | 'se' | 'ne'> = ['se']
 // Custom component for resize handles
+// See `handle` as used in https://github.com/react-grid-layout/react-resizable#resize-handle
+// Your component should have the class `.react-resizable-handle`, or you should add your custom
-// See `handle` as used in https://github.com/react-grid-layout/react-resizable#resize-handle resizeHandle?: ReactElement<any> | ((resizeHandleAxis: ResizeHandleAxis, ref: ReactRef<HTMLElement>) => ReactElement<any>)
+// class to the `draggableCancel` prop. resizeHandle?: ReactElement<any> | ((resizeHandleAxis: ResizeHandleAxis, ref: ReactRef<HTMLElement>) => ReactElement<any>)

 //